Skip to main content

 What programming languages can I use with the Rodz API?

-Any language that can make HTTP requests works with the Rodz API.
-The examples in this guide use cURL, but you can use Python (with requests or httpx), JavaScript (with fetch or axios), Ruby, Go, PHP, Java, or any other language.
-The API is language-agnostic because it follows standard REST conventions and communicates over HTTP with JSON payloads.
+Any language that can make HTTP requests works.
+The examples here use cURL, but Python (requests or httpx), JavaScript (fetch or axios), Ruby, Go, PHP, Java, and anything else that speaks HTTP will work fine.
+The API communicates over standard HTTP with JSON payloads, so there’s no language-specific dependency.

 Is there an SDK or client library available?

-The Rodz API is designed to be straightforward enough that you do not need a dedicated SDK.
-That said, client libraries for popular languages are on the roadmap.
+The API is designed to be straightforward enough that you don’t need a dedicated SDK.
+Client libraries for popular languages are on the roadmap.
 For now, a simple HTTP wrapper function in your language of choice is all you need.

 How do I keep my API key secure?

-Store your API key in environment variables, not in your source code.
+Store your API key in environment variables, not in source code.
 Most deployment platforms (Vercel, Railway, AWS, etc.) support environment variables natively.
-In local development, use a .env file and make sure it is listed in your .gitignore.
-Never log your API key or include it in URLs as a query parameter.
+In local development, use a .env file and make sure it’s listed in your .gitignore.
+Never log your API key or pass it as a URL query parameter.

 What are the rate limits?

 Rate limits depend on your plan.
-The free tier allows a generous number of requests for development and testing.
+The free tier allows enough requests for development and testing.
 Production plans offer higher throughput.
-The exact limits are documented in the API Reference.
-If you hit a rate limit, the API responds with a 429 status code and a retry_after field indicating when you can safely retry.
+The exact limits are in the API Reference.
+If you hit a rate limit, the API responds with a 429 status code and a retry_after field indicating when it’s safe to retry.

 Can I use the API in a staging or test environment?

 Yes.
-Your API key works in both development and production.
-The Rodz API does not differentiate between environments on the key level.
-If you want to avoid affecting production configurations while testing, you can create signal configurations with a test-specific naming convention and delete them afterward.
+Your API key works in both development and production contexts.
+If you want to avoid affecting production configurations while testing, create signal configurations with a test-specific naming convention and delete them when you’re done.

 What happens if the API is down?

-The Rodz API is monitored around the clock, and any outages are communicated proactively.
+The Rodz API is monitored around the clock, and outages are communicated proactively.
 In your integration, implement retry logic with exponential backoff for 5xx errors.
-For mission-critical use cases, consider caching recent responses locally so that your workflow continues to operate even if the API is temporarily unreachable.
+For mission-critical use cases, consider caching recent responses locally so your workflow keeps running if the API is temporarily unreachable.

-How do I get support if I am stuck?
+How do I get support if I’m stuck?

-The fastest way to get help is to book a call with the Rodz team.
+The fastest path is to book a call with the Rodz team.
 You can also browse the interactive API documentation at https://api.rodz.io/docs, which includes live request builders and response previews.

 Can I use the Rodz API alongside my existing CRM?

-Absolutely.
-The Rodz API is designed to complement your existing sales stack.
+Yes.
 Most teams push intent data into their CRM (HubSpot, Salesforce, Pipedrive, etc.) via custom integrations or automation platforms like Make.
-Once you have intent signals flowing through the API, routing them to your CRM is a matter of mapping fields and triggering the right actions.
+Once intent signals are flowing through the API, routing them to your CRM is a matter of mapping fields and triggering the right actions.
+The API is built to sit inside an existing stack, not replace it.

 Start Building